wp-plugins/easy-fancybox/readme.txt

 NetxGEN has its own built in FancyBox version along with a choice of other lightbox scripts but if you prefer to use Easy FancyBox (because of better customisability) then you need to take some steps to make the two plugins compatible.

-1. Go to your Settings > Media admin page and switch OFF the FancyBox Auto-gallery option;
+1. Go to your Settings > Media admin page and switch OFF the FancyBox "Auto-gallery" option in the Images section;
-1. Go to Gallery > Other Options and set the Lightbox Effects option to "No lightbox" and click on Show Advanced Settings;
+1. Go to Gallery > Other Options and set the Lightbox Effects option to "Custom" and click on Show Advanced Settings;
 1. fill the Code field with
 `
 class="fancybox" rel="%GALLERY_NAME%"